-This Environmental Protection Plan (EPP) has been produced by the Department of Transportation and Works (DTW) and represents commitments made in the Trans Labrador Highway (Goose Bay to Paradise River) Environmental Impact Statement (EIS) and Comprehensive Study Report (CSR), January 2003, and Addendum, October 2003 and Supplementary Addendum, March 29, 2004.
+This Environmental Protection Plan (EPP) has been produced by the Department of Transportation and Works (DTW) and represents commitments made in the Trans Labrador Highway (Goose Bay to Paradise River) Environmental Impact Statement (EIS) and Comprehensive Study Report (CSR), the Environmental Protection Act and Regulations.
+Applicable permits, authorizations, and approvals are required for the project prior to the start of work.

+January 2003, and Addendum, October 2003 and Supplementary Addendum, March 29, 2004.